• Skip to primary navigation

 Add the mint sugar and water to your pan and heat over medium heat.
 Mix occasionally until the sugar dissolves.
 It will take just a few minutes.

 Place the raspberries in the bottom of your serving glasses and mash.
 Next, add in a few sliced limes.
 Top this with ice, mint syrup, and lime juice.
 Mix well.
 Then decorate as you like.
-You can see in the photos I added a lime slice, sprig of mint, and a few fresh berries.
+You can see in the photos I added a lime slice, a sprig of mint, and a few fresh berries.

 Raspberry mojito mocktail in a glass with fresh raspberries on the surface and mint leaves.